b. 1985 Sydney, Australia

 Lives and works in the Southern Highlands of NSW

-Completing her Bachelor Degree in Fine Arts at the University of New South wales in 2008, Adolphs has since held solo exhibitions throughout Sydney, Melbourne and Brisbane.
+Completing her Bachelor Degree in Fine Arts at the University of New South Wales in 2008, Adolphs has since held solo exhibitions throughout Sydney, Melbourne and Brisbane.
+Clara Adolphs is represented by Chalk Horse in Sydney.